 Where assets are held, acquired or received by a person for another on the basis of oral arrangements of a fiduciary nature, express or implied, there shall be presumed to be mandate or a deposit rather than a trust, unless there is evidence of the intention to create an oral trust.
 A trust may continue until the 100th anniversary of the date on which it came into existence, and, unless sooner terminated, shall terminate.
 This limit does not apply to a trust for a charitable purpose or to a unit trust.

-What are the effects and legal formalities of a Trust?
+What are the effects and legal formalities of a Trust in Malta?